SilviaYarim/Course9_week4_Assignment/README.md

 This repository includes:
 * Readme file.
 * ui.R and server.R files of my shiny app.
-* Slidify Pitch presentation html and rmarkdown files.
+* Pitch final Rmarkdown presentation.
 * ShinyApp_Instructions.Rmd: Rmarkdown file which is interactive with my shiny app where instructions are listed to get started with the app.
+*Bonus: Slidify Pitch presentation html and rmarkdown files.